Community Wealth Building: harnessing the potential of anchor institutions in Preston

 Since the baseline analysis, there has been a rethink in the way that the anchor institutions undertake procurement.
 A collective vision and means of enabling maximum benefit through procurement have been developed, and CLES has worked with organisations to target their ‘influenceable spend’ (on goods and services that are not subject to long-term contracts, tied to framework agreements, and are not specialist).
 We have also developed an understanding of the local business base and raised awareness of potential opportunities to become suppliers.

-CLES has conducted spend analysis for the 2016/17 financial year and this has shown that the Local Wealth Building activities have generated positive impacts locally.
+CLES has conducted spend analysis for the 2016/17 financial year and this has shown that the Community Wealth Building activities have generated positive impacts locally.
 Despite a reduction in collective procurement spend of £130million compared with the baseline analysis, the anchors in Preston now contribute more to the local economy:

 Whilst repatriating spend is important, a greater success has been to shift the behaviour of the anchor institutions so that they think more progressively about their procurement practice and consider the impacts it can have for the local economy and local people.
 Examples here include: Lancashire County Council has revisited its commissioning and procurement strategies and has broken contracts into lots to enable smaller organisations to be supported to bid.
 Lancashire Constabulary now requires quotes from local organisations on procurement opportunities between £10k and £50k.

-Enhancing the impact of Local Wealth Building
+Enhancing the impact of Community Wealth Building

 - Explore influenceable spend in more depth – engage with local businesses at the pre-procurement stage